vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 # &#128161; Overview
-**Divide-and-Conquer** is a widely used problem-solving approach in computer science to solve complex problems by breaking them down into simpler ones.
-It helps to design elegant and efficient algorithms for all manner of applications, making it important to truly understand the concept.
+**Divide-and-Conquer** is a widely-used problem-solving approach in computer science to solve complex problems by breaking them down into simpler, manageable sub-problems, solving each sub-problem independently, and combining their solutions.
+It helps to design efficient algorithms and optimize performance across various applications, which makes understanding the concept quite beneficial.
 <p align="center"><img src="./Images/DivideAndConquer.png"/></p>

----
-**Essential Terminology:**
+## Essential Terminology
 - **Problem** — is a task or challenge that requires a solution, typically defined by a set of inputs, constraints, and desired outputs.
 It can vary in complexity and scope, ranging from simple arithmetic calculations to complex optimization tasks.
   - **Sub Problem** — is a smaller, more manageable instance of the original problem.
 - **Problem-Solving Strategy** — is a method of approaching a problem to find a solution.